Glazed Carrot Cake

 A Glazed Carrot Cake on a pink cake plate garnished with carrot curls and parsley leaves shaped to resemble a carrot.

-Today, I bring this cake to you in a single layer.
+Today, I bring you this cake in a single layer.
 It's because of the glaze and icing on this one.
 It's so packed with flavor that one layer is sufficient.
 Yes, I mean it's loaded!
-Baking in one pan also makes it easier to prepare, but if you are feeding a crowd go ahead and double the recipe for a sheet or multi-layered cake.
+Baking in one pan also makes it easier to prepare, but if you are feeding a crowd, go ahead and double the recipe for a sheet or multi-layered cake.

 A prepared spring form pan wrapped in foil around the outside.

-Next comes creaming the butter and sugar, adding the eggs one at a time, then the grated carrots are beaten into this mixture.
-Using a food processor for grating the carrots instead of a hand grater saves time and stress on the fingernails.
+Next comes creaming the butter and sugar, adding the eggs one at a time, and then beating the grated carrots into this mixture.
+Using a food processor to grate carrots instead of a hand grater saves time and stress on the fingernails.

 Spatula spreading Glazed Carrot Cake batter into a prepared springform pan.

-While the cake is baking, make the glaze being careful to brown it but not overcook it to where it is too thick.
+While the cake is baking, make the glaze, being careful not to brown it or overcook it to the point where it is too thick.
 You want it to seep into the cake.
-I use a bit of rum to flavor th sauce, but you can use vanilla extract or any flavoring that goes well with spicy carrot cake.
+I use a bit of rum to flavor the sauce, but you can use vanilla extract or any flavoring that goes well with spicy carrot cake.

 Glaze being poured from a pot onto a cake in a round springform pan.